ediha17/ediha17/README.md

 # My greatest fear...
 The Norminette :fearful:

-*Passionate about low-level optimization, modular architecture, and writing clean, robust code.*
+*Passionate about technology and programming, modular architecture, and writing clean, robust code.*

 ---